 Church leaders need to be Godly people who set the example for desired behaviors.

 They need to demonstrate biblical principles of communicating, decision-making, and ethical behaviors in every area of their lives.

 Leaders need to have a high level of integrity and adhere to honesty, moral and ethical principles.

-These behaviors should be the same regardless of the situation they are in or the people they are with.
+These behaviors should be the same regardless of their situation or the people they are with.

 “If anyone aspires to the office of overseer, he desires a noble task.
 Therefore, an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own household well, with all dignity keeping his children submissive, for if someone does not know how to manage his own household, how will he care for God’s church?”
 1 Timothy 3:1-13